Seabird Fallout Season

 - If you have large windows, draw drapes at night to keep interior lights from attracting the birds

-Determine if it needs to be rescued: often young birds stay near their nest burrows and do not need intervention.
+First, determine if it needs to be rescued: often young birds stay near their nest burrows and do not need intervention.
 These birds will not need to be rescued and should be left alone.
-If you are uncertain of whether the bird needs help, please call the Division of Forestry and Wildlife or Hawaii Wildlife Center for assistance, contact details available here.
+If you are uncertain of whether the bird needs help, please call the appropriate numbers for you island, listed HERE.
+The Division of Forestry and Wildlife, Hawaii Wildlife Center, or Kauai Save Our Shearwaters can assist you with any questions.
 If a bird is found unresponsive or in an unsecure environment (i.e. side of the road, next to a building, etc.), it needs to be rescued.

 - Find and prepare an appropriate sized, well ventilated carrier (with air holes), by placing a clean, soft cloth (for example, a T-shirt) at bottom of carrier.